Welcome to Newkirk Plaza: Subway Station & Shopping Mall!

 Newkirk Plaza - America's first shopping mall - was opened on August 23, 1907.
 In Victorian Flatbush, Brooklyn's Newkirk Plaza sits a top the Q and B ground-level subway tracks that wend their way from Manhattan to Brighton Beach.

 Newkirk Plaza is the primary commercial area and transportation hub for the southern neighborhoods.
 A one-of-a-kind retail are constructed above a partly exposed subway station with the buildings facing the station house, the Newkirk Plaza is a open-air retail mall.

 A wide variety of mostly family-owned store face each other along both sides of the mall.

 The Brighton Beach subway line runs in the open air trench below it.
-The entrance to the Newkirk Avenue station is at the center of the mall.
+The entrance to the Newkirk Plaza station is at the center of the mall.
 Bus "B8" runs via Foster Avenue.

 Because the Newkirk Plaza is such a unique area, infrastructure projects take serious consideration.
 NYC Transit owns the deck and station, DOT owns the bridge ends and individuals own the buildings surrounding the Newkirk PLaza.

 Today, after almost one hundred years, the Newkirk Plaza Shopping mall is undergoing a major renovation and rejuvenation.
 When completed the rehabilitated space will serve as both a local shopping center and a place for outdoor community events.